pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * Session keys are encrypted symmetrically using the key derived from the DR state.
     * DR messages are authenticated by knowledge of the DR state and are not normally signed.

-The encrypted message is not signed; any signature subpackets that would have been contained in a document signature SHOULD be stored in the PKESK instead (see below).

 Note that public ephemeral keys are always represented by a Public *Subkey* packet, so that they cannot be mistaken for a TPK.
 A Subkey Binding Signature MUST NOT be made over an ephemeral subkey.

 A single DR message may be encrypted to multiple recipients by prefixing it with multiple PKESKs.
-Care must be taken to ensure that flow control request packets are located in the correct PKESK(s) according to their intended audience.
+Care must be taken to ensure that flow control request subpackets are located in the correct PKESK(s) according to their intended audience.

+### Message format

+A DR encrypted message body contains:

+* A Literal Data packet.
+* (Optional) A Padding packet.

+The Literal Data packet SHOULD NOT be signed; any signature subpackets that would have been contained in a document signature SHOULD be stored in the PKESK instead (see below).

 ### Algorithm-specific PKESK data